nRF24/CircuitPython_nRF24L01/docs/configure_api.rst

     attribute.
 If `auto_ack` is disabled on the transmitting nRF24L01's pipe 0, then this attribute is ignored when calling `send()`.

-    A valid input value must be in range [0, 15].
-Otherwise a `ValueError` exception is thrown.
+    A valid input value will be clamped to range [0, 15].
 Default is set to 3.
 A value of ``0`` disables the automatic re-transmit feature, but the sending nRF24L01 will still wait the number of microseconds specified by `ard` for an Acknowledgement (ACK) packet response (assuming `auto_ack` is enabled).

+    .. versionchanged:: 1.2.4
+        invalid input values are clamped to proper range instead of throwing a `ValueError` exception.

 ard
 ******************************